 The island is just 7 miles long and between .19 and 1.24 miles wide, with 3,600 acres.
 Just 430 miles northeast of Sydney, this unique destination is rimmed by the world’s southernmost coral reef.

-This World Heritage Site is undoubtedly a true paradise because everything is perfect here.
+This World Heritage Site is undoubtedly a paradise because everything is perfect here.
 Everything on this island is so well kept and mostly untouched, making it an ideal location to enjoy the beauty of nature.

 Though getting to Lord Howe Island is no cheap task, the sight offers countless activities for all age groups to keep them busy and entertained throughout their stay on the island.